ioannisman/ioannisman.github.io/_pages/about.md

 <br>
 Research-wise my main interest lies in algorithm design, that is, to come up with efficient solutions for Computer Science related problems.
-I am particularly keen on problems having some geometric twist and on optimization problems.
+I am particularly keen on problems having a geometric twist and on optimization problems.
 Apart from designing algorithms, I enjoy hiking, kayaking and traveling in general.
 <br>